 The Waitangi Treaty Grounds, one of the most important places in New Zealand, can be found just 2km from Paihia in the Bay of Islands, and is often missed by many backpackers and visitors to the area.
 The Waitangi Treaty grounds is also one of the most picturesque historical sites you will ever visit.

 Waitangi is a famous part of New Zealand history as it is here that the Waitangi Treaty was signed on 6th February 1840 by both the British Crown and the Maori so that both parties could live in harmony.
-Today the grounds are available to explore, learn and appreciate the importance of this treaty on New Zealand culture and history.
+Today the grounds are available to explore, learn and appreciate the importance of this treaty on New Zealand culture and history and of course it's the site of the main Waitangi Day celebrations and events every 6th February.
 Staying true to New Zeland's desire to keep at one with the environment the wooden walkways are almost like a tree top trail with Parakeets and Fan Tailed birds flying around you.

 For those looking to learn a bit more about the history there is a small video to watch which is simple, informative and not too heavy so worth a look.
 Also available to explore on the grounds is the famous Treaty House, home of James Busby and his family, the first man sent by the British Crown to New Zealand.
 It's a small white house which looks like something from Little House on the Prairie but this just makes it all the more poignant considering the history and trouble James Busby had during his stay in New Zealand.